Courses Descriptions 2024

 U3A Writing Workshop (LIT35a)

 This group aims to encourage and support your writing, whatever the genre.
-Group members should formulate a project they want to work on.
-In actualizing a project, group members will also develop skills, ponder technical issues related to their project, and confront moments of writer’s block.
-All of this occurs in an environment where we take pleasure in learning together and spending time in careful, respectful consideration of each other’s work.
-The leader is there to help facilitate how the group functions (if needed) as well as being passionate about writing.
-Different sources will be drawn upon as needed to hone members’ writing and project management skills.
+Group members are encouraged to formulate a project they want to work on.
+In actualising a project, group members will also develop skills, ponder technical issues related to their project and confront moments of writer’s block.
+All of this occurs in an environment where pleasure is tken in learning together and spending time in careful, respectful consideration of each other’s work.
+The coordinators are there to help facilitate how the group functions (if needed), as well as being passionate about writing.

 Where: Eltham Central Pavilion